 Provincial Health Plans > Nova Scotia Health Plan

-MSI (Medical Services Insurance) Program: The Benefits and Coverage Overview
+MSI (Medical Services Insurance) Program: The Coverage Overview

-The Medical Services Insurance program (MSI) covers the Nova Scotia residents for medical expenses.
+The MSI program – It is a provincial health care program of Nova Scotia for their residents to provide assistance for medical expenses.
 Furthermore, residents can also take advantage of the Hospital Insurance Program for hospital related expenses.